cpina/harvard-harper-adams-university-citation-style/README.md

 The style is based on the [Harvard Anglia Ruskin style](https://github.com/citation-style-language/styles/blob/master/harvard-anglia-ruskin-university.csl) with modifications (this was the closest example we could find to get started).

 We used the [Guide for Authors](https://www.harper-adams.ac.uk/university-life/library/study-skills/citing-and-referencing.cfm) to tweak it to conform to the Harper Adams University style.
 Sadly there are some inconsistencies between recommendations and examples, that we have flagged to the librarians.
-In case of inconsistencies in the examples we have followed, the recommendation of the library team.
+In case of inconsistencies in the examples, we followed the recommendation of the library team.

 ### Style verification